Catholic Diocese of Kurunegala | Sri Lanka

 The Diocese operates a comprehensive program titled "Provision of Medical Support and Capacity-Building for Thalassemia Care" in partnership with the Teaching Hospital, Kurunegala.
 This initiative includes the supply of essential medications, procurement of specialized medical equipment, and the organization of educational workshops for patients, families, and healthcare professionals.
 The goal is to enhance treatment outcomes and elevate the overall quality of care for individuals affected by Thalassemia.

-This flagship program delivers holistic holiday support to underprivileged communities.
+This program supports to underprivileged communities.
 It includes the organized distribution of essential food packages to visually impaired individuals and economically disadvantaged families.
-The initiative also extends medical support to Thalassemia and cancer patients, while hosting community events that foster social inclusion, emotional well-being, and a sense of shared celebration among beneficiaries.
+The also extends medical support to Thalassemia and cancer patients, while hosting community events that foster social inclusion, emotional well-being, and a sense of shared celebration among beneficiaries.

 This initiative ensures the systematic distribution of dry ration packs to vulnerable households, with special attention given to individuals with visual impairments and families living in poverty.
 By addressing immediate nutritional needs, the program provides vital relief and temporary financial support to those facing economic hardship.